 Impact’s Jo Appleby and Dom Fitch hosted the conference and were responsible for stimulating practical application by evoking action, dialogue and interactions between attendees and panellists within and between sessions.
 These activities included sustainability focused icebreakers, more complex Global Goal conversations and the creation of a continuing digital community.
 Huge customisable posters in the foyers made it possible to express and capture opinions and thoughts, which then developed into action plans for businesses to integrate the Goals into their lives and those of their customers.
 Impact’s short interactive sessions were interspersed with very informative keynote panels:

-- Sustainable Finance – Chaired by Nicky Black, Chair, UN Global Compact Network UK, with Euan Munro, CEO, Aviva Investors; Saker Nusseibeh, CEO and Chairman, Hermes Investment; Paul Simpson, CEO, CDP; and Lise Kingo, CEO and Executive Director, UN Global Compact.
+- Sustainable Finance – Chaired by Nicky Black, Chair, UN Global Compact Network UK, with Euan Munro, CEO, Aviva Investors; Saker Nusseibeh, CEO and Chairman, Hermes Investment; Paul Dickinson, CEO, CDP; and Lise Kingo, CEO and Executive Director, UN Global Compact.

 “Sustainability is no longer specialist, it’s mainstream.
 The things we know will matter to consumers in 2050 are already starting to affect business and investments today, making environmentally unfriendly investments increasingly risky.”